CrestfallenLARP/cfldangerden/content/en/write_ups/_index.md

-**“Need Weapons”** – Craft a hammer or axe and have it judged by craftsman of Zarn.
-5 leaves per rating from 1 to 5.

-This job allows a player to craft an item for donation to the guild.
-The guild will lead the players through the process of acquiring the resources, using the approved project design card, acting out the production of the item and pricing.

-Props: Weapon Rep, resources, Approved Design Card

 **“Arcane Art”** – Use technology to create a picture during the course of an adventure.
 2 leaves per picture turned in to the research guild.